Kristiina Ross

 Kristiina Ross (born 3 June 1955 in Tallinn) is an Estonian linguist and translator.

+LIfe

 In 1978 she graduated from Tartu State University in Estonian philology.
-Since 1978 she is working at Estonian Language Institute.
+Since 1978 she has been working at Estonian Language Institute.
 She has also worked at Estonian Humanitarian Institute.

 Her main fields of research have been the grammar of Estonian language and other Finnic languages, Bible translations into Estonian.

-Her father was the writer Jaan Kross.
+Her father was the writer Jaan Kross, and she was the wife of Jaan Ross.